 - Teddy Syrian Hamster

-Which Hamster is Better For Me: a Syrian Hamster or a Dwarf Hamster?
+Which Hamster Should I Pick: A Syrian or a Dwarf Hamster?

 If you’ve decided to get a pet hamster, you “only” have to decide whether to get a Syrian hamster or a dwarf hamster.
 Are there pros and cons or are all hamsters roughly the same?
 Syrian hamsters are actually different from the dwarves, especially when it comes to: